Competitive dance: Standards

 There is no industry-wide standard for scoring, but awards are typically awarded in this order: Bronze, High Bronze, Silver, High Silver, Gold, High Gold, Platinum, High Platinum, and Diamond.
 The maximum number of points issued by each judge, as well as the maximum possible final score, varies among competition production companies.
 Although it is common for judges to issue a maximum of 100 points each, at least one company implements a system in which judges may issue up to 200 points, based on the rationale that such a scoring system is similar to that employed in public schools.

 Although scoring at dance competitions vary, judges usually give scores based on score technique, performance, costume, music, and difficulty level of the performance.
 Each competition's ranks are different.
 The performances are usually ranked within each dance category.

 Most competitions have opportunities for dancers to win title positions.
-Titles include Mr. and Miss Dance for petites (ages commonly 8 & under), juniors (ages 9-11), teens (12-14), and seniors (15-19).
+Titles include Mr. and Miss Dance for petites (ages commonly 8 and under), juniors (ages 9–11), teens (12–14), and seniors (15–19).
 These competitions normally include dancers who choose to pay an extra fee to run for title.